 Usually, “one certificate can only be bound to one device.”

-Key renewal/extension will be required periodically (according to official regulations)
+Key updates/renewals are required periodically (according to official regulations).

-3. Before Applying: Eligibility, Fees, and What to Bring
+3. Must-Read Before Applying: Eligibility, Fees, and What to Bring

-This part is very important because if you forget even one item, your trip will be in vain.
+This part is very important because if you forget to bring even one item, your trip will be wasted.

 At least 18 years old

-Citizen Digital Certificate IC Card: Processing Fee 250 TWD
+Citizen Digital Certificate IC Card: Processing Fee 250 NTD

-Mobile Citizen Digital Certificate: Mobile Device Binding Fee 30 TWD
+Mobile Natural Person Certificate: Mobile Device Binding Fee 30 NTD

 What Do You Need to Prepare?